lakshmangiri/eventify/Notes.md

 ## Notes

 * Created NextJs App with the following command `npx create-next-app@14.0.4 ./` or for latest version `npx create-next-app@latest ./`
-* Run the application in http://localhost:3000
+* Run the application in http://localhost:3000 using the following command `npm run dev`
 * Install ShadeCn using the following command `npx shadcn-ui@latest init`
 * Installed Button package from ShadeCn using the following command `npx shadcn-ui@latest add button`, the best part with ShadeCn is that whatever the components that are required can be installed using CLI and it is added as an UI component inside the `components` folder.
 * Copied global.css and tailwind.config.ts file from the github repo from adrian (https://github.com/adrianhajdin/event_platform/blob/main/README.md)